Are you new to fitness and exercise? If so, it can feel EXTREMELY overwhelming to know where to start, right? Believe me, I know.

 #1: You don’t have to do ALL THE THINGS at once

 The worst thing you can do when you’re just starting out is to bog yourself down in information overload.

 Listen, nutrition and fitness are whole industries and professions.
 Don’t feel like you have to learn everything, do it perfectly, or heavily restrict your eating.

 It’s the fastest way to overwhelm, burn out, and giving up on your fitness goals.

 Instead, just focus on making the healthiest choices you can.

-Gradually build habits of good sense nutrition, doing any form of moderate intensity exercise for 30 minutes a day, drinking plenty of water and sleeping well.
+Gradually build good habits of nutrition, 30 minutes a day of moderate intensity exercise, drinking more water and sleeping well.

-You can always build on your knowledge and your habits later, but starting with these basics will give you visible results - and a lot of confidence.
+You can always build on your knowledge and your habits later.
+Just starting with these basics will give you visible results – and a lot of confidence.